capricorn86/happy-dom/README.md

 The asynchronous DOM will add features like "fetch", "setTimeout", "setInterval" etc. on top of the synchronous DOM.

 An asynchronous DOM is useful when running scripts inside of it.
 This is usually done within a [VM context](https://nodejs.org/api/vm.html#vm_vm_createcontext_sandbox_options).
-See the "Manually Setup a VM Context" to see how to setup this.
+See the "Manually Setup a VM Context" to see how to set this up.

 *Note: The asynchronous DOM a dependency to "node-fetch", so it will not be supported client side.*